rebscodes/chinesenameapp/README.md

 - **Simple Input**: Type Pinyin syllables to get English sound-alikes
 - **Tone Information**: View tone descriptions when Chinese characters are provided
-- **Responsive Design**: Works seamlessly on both desktop and mobile devices

 ## What is Pinyin?